 - 1 cup carrot skin peeled, finely grated, this is 2 x medium carrots, Note 3

-- Dry ingredients: add the self-raising flour, garlic powder, onion powder, dried chives, salt and pepper to a large mixing bowl.
+- Dry ingredients: add the flour, garlic powder, onion powder, dried chives, salt and pepper to a large mixing bowl.
 Use a wooden spoon to stir to combine.

 - Wet ingredients: make a small well in the centre of the flour mixture and pour in the whisked egg, followed by the milk and stir to combine.

 - Zucchini and carrot: add the grated zucchini and carrot to the fritter batter and stir to combine.